nanobox-io/tag/README.md

 ifconfig eth0:0 down
 ```

-You install these three scripts in some sane location on the 3 nodes in the nginx cluster, lets say `/var/db/tag/scripts/ip`, and update the config so that Tag knows everything it needs to keep the foobar co api online for the widgeteers (the customers who purchae widgets).
+You install these three scripts in some sane location on the 3 nodes in the nginx cluster, lets say `/var/db/tag/scripts/ip`, and update the config so that Tag knows everything it needs to keep the FooBar co. api online for the widgeteers (the customers who purchae widgets).
 Here is what the updated config looks like you clever config writter:

 ```bash
 tag -server -config-json '